ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

 =================================================================================

-In this lab, you will work with the Marbles demo application, which is considered by many to be a de facto \"hello world\" application for getting started with Hyperledger Fabric.
+In this lab, you will work with the Marbles demo application, which is considered by many to be a de facto "hello world" application for getting started with Hyperledger Fabric.
 Hyperledger Fabric is one of several projects within the open-source Hyperledger collaborative effort hosted by the Linux Foundation.
 Hyperledger Fabric provides the